dougeby/IntuneDocs/intune/custom-settings-windows-holographic.md

 titlesuffix:
 description: Learn about the settings you can use in a Windows Holographic for Business custom profile.
 keywords:
-author: vhorne
+author: MandiOhlinger
-ms.author: victorh
+ms.author: mandia
-manager: dougeby
+manager: angrobe
 ms.date: 3/6/2018
 ms.article: article
 ms.prod: